fisher-alice/johnny-five-wiki/IMU.md

 - **data** The "data" event is fired as frequently as the user defined `freq` will allow in milliseconds.

 - **change** The IMU does not emit "change" events directly.
-You can wath the aggregate components for "change" events.
+You can watch the aggregate components for "change" events.

 ## Examples